3D-printing: an amazing yet very comprehensible, accessible, game-changing technology:

 - limitless potential to take your virtual model, with elaborate topology and great physical complexity, and turn it into a physical object.

-3D printing: best of both worlds ~ the freedom to work digitally, and get a tangible objects to hold.
+3D-printing: best of both worlds ~ the freedom to work digitally, and get tangible objects to hold.

-- sending these digital cross-sections to machines which reproduce each unique slice
+- send these digital cross-sections to machines which reproduce each unique slice

 - one layer on top of the one before